upbound/docs/content/spaces/quickstart/_index.md

 description: A  quickstart guide for Upbound Spaces in AWS, Azure, or GCP
 ---

 Get started with Upbound Spaces.
-This guide deploys a self-hosted Upbound cluster in AWS, GCP, Azure, or with a local kind cluster.
+This guide deploys a self-hosted Upbound cluster in AWS, GCP, or Azure.

 Upbound Spaces allows you to host managed control planes in your preferred environment.